-When you are ready to send/receive ISO 20022 messages and need the legal agreements necessary when the client’s signature/authorisation remains with their new provider, you need to take this second and final step to go onto the Register of Members.
-This step requires the TeX Registration Form to be completed and the Annual Membership fee to be paid.
+When you are ready to send/receive ISO 20022 messages and need the legal agreements necessary when the client’s signature/authorisation remains with their new provider, you need to take this second and final step to go onto the Register of Members by completing the TeX Registration Form.
+The annual membership fee is payable after you have signed the TeX Registration Declaration which will be sent to you via our digital identity platform YOTI after your application has been submitted.
 The membership year runs 1 July to 30 June.
-Completing this Registration Form includes signing up to be bound by the Contract Terms and other associated documents and gives you the reassurance that all the liability risks are then covered.
+Completing the TeX Registration Declaration includes signing up to be bound by the Contract Terms and other associated documents and gives you the reassurance that all the liability risks are then covered.

 The categories of membership are: Service Provider; Asset Manager; Multi-Role Member (i.e. both of the previous categories operating under one legal entity) or Pension Provider.

 Service Provider: a firm who is a product provider (other than an operator of a regulated collective investment scheme or an investment trust savings scheme as described in paragraph (iii) of the FCA Handbook’s definition of product provider), an ISA manager (providing funds from more than one fund manager) or a platform service provider ( as defined by FCA).
 The annual fee for this category is £3,000 + VAT.